-- Adopted budget of the District for the current fiscal year. - District average daily attendance. - District outstanding debt. - Information regarding total assessed valuation of taxable properties within the District. - Information regarding total secured tax charges and delinquencies on taxable properties within the District.
+- Adopted budget of the District for the current fiscal year. - District average daily attendance. - District outstanding debt. - Information regarding total assessed valuation of taxable properties within the District, if and to the extent provided to the District by the County. - Information regarding total secured tax charges and delinquencies on taxable properties within the District, if and to the extent provided to the District by the County.